- Working Papers

 Research Area Coordinators (RACs):

-RACs: contact for RA, deal with submissions for conferences and put together sessions; will normally attend EAEPE conference
+RACs are the contact persons for the research area, deal with the conference submissions and put together sessions; will normally attend EAEPE conference

-Country contact persons: circulate calls in their community and circulate as contact for their country/region; their contact details will be listed at PKSG page; will occasionally/frequently attend EAEPE conferences; if they attend, will chair sessions and serve as discussants.
+Country contact persons: circulate calls in their community and serve as contact for their country/region; their contact details will be listed at the PKES page; will occasionally/frequently attend EAEPE conferences; if they attend, will chair sessions and serve as discussants.

 List of country contact persons:

 |University of the Basque Country

 |Jorge Garcia Arias